Kapendev/parin/README.md

 ## Installation

-This guide shows how to install Popka and its dependency, raylib, using Dub.
+This guide shows how to install Popka and its dependency, raylib, using DUB.
-While Dub simplifies the setup process, Popka itself doesn't require Dub.
+While DUB simplifies the setup process, Popka itself doesn't require DUB.

 1. **Install Popka and raylib**